mirage/irmin/README.md

 changes within source code.
 Irmin scales this to hanlde automatic programs performing a very high number of operations per second, with a fully automated handling of update conflicts.
-Finally, Irmin exposes an event-driven API to define programmable dynamic behaviours to program distributed dataflow pipelines.
+Finally, Irmin exposes an event-driven API to define programmable dynamic behaviours and to program distributed dataflow pipelines.

 Irmin was created at the University of Cambridge in 2013 to be the